Most Popular DRM Providers

 Most Popular DRM Providers for Video Platforms

 Digital rights management, or DRM, is a solution streaming platforms use to stop piracy and prevent the illegal copy and distribution of content.
 Based on the growth of the streaming industry, the DRM market will have a value of $4.35 billion by 2025.
-With so many DRM providers to choose from, it is essential to point out that all of these services share some common principles:
+With so many DRM providers to choose from, it is essential to point out that all of these services share some common principles: * They offer client-side implementation for their respective platforms. * They manage the interface specifications for the request and response of a content license. * They provide format specifications for a content license. * They set format specifications for DRM encryption and signaling.

 Google Widevine DRM